Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle: Proposed Approach

 Motion planning in this context must balance several competing constraints, including the need for efficiency, the possible need to replan, and the limited computational power available on the robot (particularly when one considers the other essential tasks of perception, mapping, etc.).
-In addition, because of its complex dynamics and kinematics combined with the unpredictable nature of maritime currents, the system is quite sensitive to drifting.
-Thus, the motion planner should provide solutions that satisfy strict guarantees in terms of minimum distance from the obstacles to counteract the potential effects of drift.
-At the same time, some of the most challenging factors in many traditional motion planning settings, including narrow passages and high-dimensional configuration spaces, are absent in this problem.
+In addition, because of its complex ---yet not readily modeled--- dynamics and kinematics combined with the unpredictable nature of maritime currents, the system is quite susceptible to disturbances.
+Thus, the planner should provide solutions that satisfy some minimum clearance to avoid collisions.

 To satisfy this challenging trade-off, the proposed system utilizes an optimization-based planning approach.
 Specifically, the implementation uses Trajopt~\cite{schulman2013finding}, which has been proven as a very robust method for manipulators and mobile manipulators in 2D.
-To the authors' knowledge, Trajopt has not yet been used for 3D motion planning for mobile robots in the past. \invis{Seems like an overly ambitious statement}
+It is computationally efficient and takes into account not only the states but the complete path between them using the transition between states, contrary to alternatives such as CHOMP~\cite{ratliff2009chomp} and STOMP~\cite{kalakrishnan2011stomp}.
+To the best of authors' knowledge, Trajopt has not yet been used for 3D motion planning for mobile robots, nor in the underwater domain, in the past.

-\invis{On the other hand optimization-based planners although they are prone to non globally optimal solutions or even failure, due to local-minimum issues, in general they are very fast and provide high quality paths.}

-Trajopt was selected over other optimization-based techniques such as CHOMP~\cite{ratliff2009chomp} and STOMP~\cite{kalakrishnan2011stomp}, not only due to its computational efficiency but more importantly due to its ability to use swept-out volumes as shown in Figure~\ref{fig:trajopt}.
-This feature helps to ensure a minimum distance from obstacles is maintained from just the states that are optimized to also the transitions between these states, which is a very desired characteristic for a mobile system sensitive to drifting.
-Additionally, new cost functions can be added easily allowing future extensions.

-\invis{\mcomment{Probably we will drop it out: Although some extra complexity was added to the framework, since both Aqua2 and the simulation were using ROS~\cite{quigley2009ros}, while Trajopt is using OpenRave~\cite{diankov2008openrave}, no dependency problems or conflicts were observed and both systems could work in parallel.}}